-We use radar observations from the National Weather Service (NWS) Next-Generation Radar (NEXRAD) network in the northeast US to analyze features of the radar reflectivity field in winter storms.
+We use radar observations from the NWS NEXRAD network in the northeast US to analyze features of the radar reflectivity field in winter storms.
 All NEXRAD data were obtained from the NOAA archive on Amazon Web Services (Ansari et al., 2018).
 The NEXRAD radars scan 360° in azimuth over sets of elevation angles that vary with the selected volume coverage pattern.
 In this analysis we use the elevation angle at 0.5° above the horizon as 0.5° is the lowest angle common to the different volume coverage patterns.
-We interpolate the single elevation in the horizontal only.
-We found that interpolation among elevation angles, as is done in the NWS 3D interpolated radar reflectivity product (Smith et al., 2016), often smoothed out gradients bounding locally enhanced reflectivity features of interest.
+We interpolate the single elevation to yield a 2D grid using Cressman weighting (Cressman, 1959, for full details see Tomkins et al. (2022)).
+We found that interpolation among elevation angles, as is done in the NWS 3D interpolated radar reflectivity product (Smith et al., 2016), often smoothed out gradients bounding locally enhanced reflectivity

+140 features of interest.

 Our radar data processing utilizes the open-source Python Atmospheric Radiation Measurement (ARM) Radar Toolkit (Py-ART) developed by the Department of Energy ARM Climate Research Facility (Helmus and Collis, 2016).
 We combine data from multiple radars in the northeast US into a mosaic on a Cartesian grid over an area of 1202 km x 1202 km with 2 km horizontal grid spacing.
 The radars used to create the mosaics and an example mosaic are shown in Fig. 2.
+Regional mosaics

-Regional mosaics are generated for 5-10 min time steps during each storm.
+145 are generated for 5-10 min time steps during each storm.
 Tomkins et al. (2022) details the quality control, interpolation, and other data processing steps to produce the mosaics.